grofit/dependi/readme.md

 ## Usage

-To do something basic you will need to new up an instance of BindJS, you really should just have one instance, although you can make multiple instances.
+To do something basic you will need to new up an instance of `Dependi`, you really should just have one instance, although you can make multiple instances.
 Each one is isolated and has its own binding details.

 To bind something you would do:
 ```
 // Browser
-var container = new BindJs.Container();
+var container = new Dependi.Container();
 container.bind(YourObjectConstructor);

 // NodeJs
-var container = require("bindjs").Container;
+var container = require("dependi").Container;
 ```

 Then to get it you would do: